Shirlaw/darce/README.md

 Darce is an opinionated lightweight typescript framework to work with AWS lambda.

 Goals:
-- Has to be lightweight
+- Has to be lightweight with as little dependancies as possible
 - Resource based lambdas
 - Easy to compile multiple distributions